 Quality of Life survey data

-- GTI: land use change 1990-2000-2013.
-A unique and standardized temporal land use dataset derived from Landsat imagery, that provides insight into the basic land use changes in the GCR
+- GTI: Land use change 1990-2000-2010-2020.
+A unique and standardized temporal land use dataset (aggregated to 400mx400m hexagons in Gauteng) derived from Landsat imagery that provides insight into the basic land use changes in the GCR.

 Students and lecturers from UJ and Wits are encouraged to make use of these valuable datasets for research projects focusing on the GCR.
 Examples of some of these layers are available on the GCRO GIS website.